oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 The Oracle Real-World Performance Group's recommendation is to use fixed size connection pools.
 The values of ``min`` and ``max`` should be the same.
-When using older versions of Oracle Client libraries the ``increment`` parameter will need to be zero, but otherwise you may prefer a larger value so any necessary pool re-establishment occurs faster.
-Fixed size pools avoid connection storms which can decrease throughput.
+When using older versions of Oracle Client libraries the ``increment`` parameter will need to be zero (which is internally treated as a value of one), but otherwise you may prefer a larger size since this will affect how the connection pool is re-established after, for example, a network dropout invalidates all connections.

+Fixed size pools avoid connection storms on the database which can decrease throughput.
 See `Guideline for Preventing Connection Storms: Use Static Pools
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-7DFBA826-7CC0-4D16-B19C-31D168069B54>`__,
 which contains more details about sizing of pools.
-Having a fixed size will guarantee that the database can handle the upper pool size.
+Having a fixed size will also guarantee that the database can handle the upper pool size.
 For example, if a dynamically sized pool needs to grow but the database resources are limited, then :meth:`ConnectionPool.acquire()` may return errors such as ``ORA-28547``.
-With a fixed pool size, this class of error will occur when the pool is created, allowing you to change the size before users access the application.
+With a fixed pool size, this class of error will occur when the pool is created, allowing you to change the pool size or reconfigure the database before users access the application.
 With a dynamically growing pool, the error may occur much later while the application is in use.

 The Real-World Performance Group also recommends keeping pool sizes small because they may perform better than larger pools.
 The pool attributes should be